kristovatlas/address-reuse-tracker/README.md

 * SQLite version 3.7.11 or higher, due to the use of [inserting multiple rows without `SELECT` and `UNION` clauses](http://stackoverflow.com/questions/1609637/is-it-possible-to-insert-multiple-rows-at-a-time-in-an-sqlite-database).
 * Python 2.
 Will update to 3 soon!

+## Hardware requirements

+This stores a lot of data per transaction.
+Processing just the first 200k blocks requires 140GB of disk space.

 ## Choosing a data source

 This tool collects two types of information: